Full Guide to Managing Family Finances – Chapter 38

-So What’s the Total?
-These figures can add up to a minimum of £40,000 which is a lot of debt to carry over into a working life.
-But, the amounts to be repaid each year will depend upon how much you earn once you start to work.
-The amount to be repaid is based upon 9% of all sums above £21,000 and this applies to all earnings whether you are employed or self employed.
-Sometime sums earned from investments are also added into the calculation.
-If you become redundant or move to a job with a lower salary then the payments will be reduced accordingly.
+These figures can add up to a minimum of £40,000 – that’s a lot of debt to carry over into working life.
+However, the amounts you will repay each year will depend upon how much you earn once you start to work.
+Your repayments are based upon 9% of all sums above £21,000 from all your earnings, whether you are employed or self-employed.
+Sometimes, the sums you earn from investments are also added into the calculation.
+If you become redundant or move to a job with a lower salary, then the payments will be reduced accordingly.

 What Affects How Much I Repay?

 Any additional income in the form of interest payments or dividends may also affect the amount you pay back.
 Additional income of more than £2,000 is considered to be part of your salary and payments will be calculated accordingly.
 Unfortunately, the repayments for a student loan are calculated on pre-tax income but deducted after tax has been paid so there are no tax perks to be had for repaying student loans.
 And, if you decide to work abroad after you graduate you will still be liable to make the necessary repayments.

-What all this means is that it is the people who earn the most who will take the brunt of debt for student loans.
-The scheme was designed to work this way so that students who are living in poorer families can still have access to a decent university education.
-All repayments are made through your employer’s payroll system and are already gone from the amount you receive in your bank account each month.
+What all this means is that the highest earners will take the brunt of debt for student loans.
+The scheme was designed to work this way so that students from poorer families could access a decent university education.
+Your employer makes all the repayments for you through the payroll system by deducting the amount from your monthly salary.
 This means there is no danger of falling behind and no chance of debt collectors chasing you for the money.
 In the case of those who are self employed, payments are sent to HMRC along with any tax that is owed for the year.
-Failure to repay could result in a court appearance as the money is owed to the tax authorities who have paid the amount due.
+Failing to repay could result in a court appearance as the money is owed to the tax authorities who have paid the amount due.

-Interest Rates Interest rates for Student Loans are complicated.
-While you are studying the interest accrues at inflation based on figures for RPI plus 3% of the balance.
+Interest rates for Student Loans are complicated.
+While you are studying, the interest accrues at inflation based on figures for RPI plus 3% of the balance.
 After graduation this becomes RPI inflation only if you earn under £21,000 and a gradual increase as your salary increases.
 So, the more you earn the more interest you pay and this is another way that higher earning individuals are subsidising those earning a low income.
 Likewise, some people will never earn enough to pay back the loan and these individuals are getting the benefits of a free education.